Ajuga turkestanica: Uses

-A. turkestanica, alongside many other Ajuga species, is claimed to have medicinal effects.
-The species has traditionally been used by local charmers (herbalists), who prescribe the herb as a tonic.
-Today, many bodybuilding supplements containing extracts of A. turkestanica can be found on the Internet.
-A. turkestanica contains ecdysteroid derivatives such as turkesterone, though whether these produce anabolic effects in mammals is unclear and research has shown inconsistent results.
+Although A. turkestanica, alongside many other Ajuga species, is claimed to have medicinal effects, there is no scientific evidence that it has clinical uses as a therapeutic.

+Bodybuilding supplements containing extracts of A. turkestanica can be found on the Internet.
+A. turkestanica contains ecdysteroid derivatives such as turkesterone, though whether these produce anabolic effects in mammals is unclear, and there is no clear evidence of effects on muscle.
+Some proponents claim it promotes muscle growth and enhances recovery, although a study published in 2024 concluded that four weeks of supplementation with 500 mg of turkesterone did not affect body composition in active, healthy males and females.